 Join "La Causa!"
 Employment opportunities with Cesar Chavez's Farm Workers Movement.

-Our mission is a fair and just food supply
+UFW: Working for a safe and just food supply

 Integrity: Doing the right thing even when no one is looking